Ruqyai/ChatBard/FluttrApp-Dart/README.md

 ![Screenshot 2](screenshots/screenshot2.gif)
 _Arabic Bard in a conversation with the client, and after the conversation ends, it is summarized and stored in Firebase._

+<h4 style="color:Tomato;"><i> Note: It is a developed feature in this app by creating a custom REST API for translation.
+PaLM2 and Bard are still under development and do not yet support the Arabic language.</i> </h4>

 ## Prerequisites